ronin-rb/ronin-rb.github.io/docs/guides/writing-ronin-ruby-scripts/index.md

   <div class="message-body" markdown="1">
-While requiring *all* of `ronin/support` allows you to play around with [ronin-support][ronin-support-docs] in `irb`, it is always faster to selectively require only the files you need from `ronin/support`.
+While requiring *all* of `ronin/support` allows you to play around with [ronin-support][ronin-support-docs] in `irb`, it is always faster to selectively require only the files you need from within `ronin/support/`.

 [ronin-support-docs]: /docs/ronin-support/
   </div>